Redless/jekyll-now/_posts/2017-3-20-Big-Bear-Buyout-Released!.md

 title: Big Bear Buyout Released!
 ---

 I've been working on a game in my spare time for the past 4 months.
-Today I finished the first version, which you can hopefully download [here](/downloads/BigBearBuyout-v1.zip).
+Today I finished the first version, which you can download [here](/downloads/BigBearBuyout-v1.zip).
 Below I've laid out the rules.

 Each turn, you'll get a group of 3 bears and a rabbit, and you have to choose where to place them in order to surround the rabbits with the bears.
 You can rotate the pieces with z and c.